matt-benton/mb-personal-nuxt/content/articles/_tips_for_writing_better_if_statements.md

 ## <a href="#think-positive" id="think-positive">Think Positive</a>

 It's much easier to understand the sentence "This is the right way to the beach" than "This isn't the wrong way to the beach."
-The sentences say pretty much the same thing but the first is more direct and clear in its meaning.
+Both sentences say pretty much the same thing but the first is more direct and clear in its meaning.
 Writing if statements is very similar.
 You can ask if something is true, you can also ask if something is the reverse of true.

 The bang operator (`!`) allows us to take whatever condition we are looking for in our if statement and reverse it.
 It can be very convenient to throw a bang in there, but it can be confusing as well.
 In the following example we are trying to determine if a pizza order has no sides.
 Try reading the if statement outloud.